pubnub/pubnub-api/app-showcase/facebook-notification/README.md

-# PubNub Facebook Notification Window Example
+# PubNub Facebook Notification

 This is an example of a Facebook-like
 Window Box that notifies your user with a custom message via PubNub.
 You can send updates to your users on their Mobile Phone or Browser.
-This will show your user a notification; any notificaiton you.
+This will show your user a notification; any notification you.

 Using PubNub allows Data Push via WebSockets, BOSH, Comet and other Mechanisms to be used in your application providing you the ability to send data